alexandernicholson/super-obj-soaker/README.md

 - **Configurable Parameters**: Easily adjust settings such as minimum and maximum processes, download speed limits, and optimization intervals.
 - **S3-Compatible**: Works with any S3-compatible storage system, including local implementations for testing.
 - **Comprehensive Error Handling**: Implements retry mechanisms and graceful shutdowns for improved reliability.
+- **Include/Exclude Patterns**: Supports filtering of files to download based on include and exclude patterns, similar to the AWS CLI S3 sync command.

 ## Architecture